-The Group Projects Abroad program holds two competitions.
+The Group Projects Abroad Program holds two competitions.
 Annual competitions are held for short-term seminars, curriculum development teams, and group research or study projects.
 Competitions are held every four years for advanced overseas intensive language projects.
 The next competition for new short-term grant awards is FY 2014, pending available funds.

 GPA Short-Term Projects